aquanetwork/aquachain/README.md

 	aquachain -rpc -rpchost 192.168.1.5 -allowip 192.168.1.6

+By default, the `-rpc` flag is safe for local access (from the same machine).

-Security Note about RPC: By default, the `-rpc` flag Please be aware that hosting a public RPC server (0.0.0.0) will allow strangers access to your system.
-Do not use the `-rpcaddr`flag unless you absolutely know what you are doing.
+Security Note about RPC: Please be aware that hosting a public RPC server (0.0.0.0) will allow strangers access to your system.
+Do not use the `-rpcaddr` flag unless you absolutely know what you are doing.

 For hosting public RPC servers, please consider using -nokeys (*new!*) and implementing rate limiting on http (and, if using, websockets) , either via reverse proxy such as